bboyCH4/chubaofs/docs/source/overview.rst

 Erasure code storage
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-BlobStore subsystem supports erasure coding storage method, which has the characteristics of high reliability, high availability, and support for ultra-large scale (the ec-volume does not support random-write and overwriting operation temporarily)
+BlobStore subsystem supports erasure coding storage method, which has the characteristics of high reliability, high availability, lower cost, and support for ultra-large scale (the ec-volume does not support random-write and overwriting operation temporarily)